 There’s a one-time fee to set this up and we can set it up for you. #ThinkOutsideTheBox.

 Digitise your products in-store and create listings for them on Google

 8. Digitise your direct communication with patients

 But apps like these are also incredible marketing tools.
-You can build lists of people in these apps a market occasionally but directly to them.
+You can build lists of people in these apps and market occasionally, but directly to them.

 This is a more expensive option initially but the return on investment can be significant.
-Reaching 10,000 people in your community directly via a leaflet or flyer drop does work, but it all depends on the creative that you’re sending out.
+Reaching 10,000 people in your community directly via a leaflet or flyer drop does work, but it does depend on what you’re sending out.

 Does it deliver the right message?
 What are you selling on there?
 What’s your objective?